Marie's betta fish, Fredrick, reached an old age. She learned how to keep him comfortable and wants to share tips with other betta owners.

 Despite eating like he always has, a betta will slim down once he’s over the hill.
 His appetite may also decrease, but this isn’t always the case.
 Either way, they get slim.

 Again, these symptoms should happen gradually, worsening as months go on.
 Long fins are an indicator that he is at least a one-year-old, but bettas in their prime should not have any of these symptoms unless they are ill or stressed.

 Ensure Your Betta's Tank Provides a Healthy Environment

 Always check ammonia, nitrite, and nitrate in your tank water to be sure your fish are living in a healthy environment.
 These fish should have at least 2.5 gallons of water, but 5 gallons is ideal.
 They also can’t live in water cooler than 78 degrees, and filtration is a must in 5-gallon tanks.

 Caring for an Old Betta

-They aren’t swimming around burning energy like the used to.
-For older bettas, keep the temperature on the higher range, such as 81–82.
-This will ensure they are kept warm when they’re napping and it reduces the chance of illness.
+They aren’t swimming around burning energy like they used to.
+For older bettas, keep the temperature in the higher range, such as 81–82.
+This will ensure they are kept warm when they’re napping, and it reduces the chance of illness.